 (ADRP 3-0 Unified Land Operations 2012)

 The approach involves adjusting design levels, or factors for four of the six warfighting functions (as achieved in system element performance adjustments), movement and maneuver, intelligence, fires and protection.
-The end state desired for the mission is acquiring and holding a defended objective as to be described in the next section.
-Some of the movement and maneuver tasks associated with achieving the goal are; move, maneuver, employ direct fires, occupy an area, and conduct mobility and counter-mobility operations.
-The intelligence warfighting function tasks involved include; Support situational understanding, Provide intelligence support to targeting and information capabilities, and collect information.
+The end state desired for the mission is acquiring and holding a defended objective which will be described in the next section.
+Some of the movement and maneuver tasks associated with achieving the goal are move, maneuver, employ direct fires, occupy an area, and conduct mobility and counter-mobility operations.
+The intelligence warfighting function tasks involved include 1)support situational understanding, 2) provide intelligence support to targeting and information capabilities, and 3) collect information.
 All of the fires warfighting functional tasks are called upon in the scenario to be studied; deliver fires, integrate all forms of Army fires, and conduct targeting.
-Two tasks from the protection warfighting function studied by the team were conduct survivability operations and coordinate air defense.
+Two tasks from the protection warfighting function studied by the team were 1) conduct survivability operations and 2) coordinate air defense.

-The combined arms maneuver system, with the warfighting functions and their associated tasks providing the context, has the following system level functions and requirements defeat red ground forces,
+The combined arms maneuver system, with the warfighting functions and their associated tasks providing the context, has the following system level functions and requirements:

+defeat red ground forces,

 seize and occupy Objective 1 within 14 hours,

 minimize blue platform loss during conduct of mission (less is better, (O) = 0).

 These achieve the desired end state of the scenario to be described, with a focus on survivability for the student team in support of the goals of the project stakeholders.

 D. Operational Concept and Scenario

 Development of an operational concept and scenario was a critical component in developing the model.
 The basic concept of operations is contained in the TRADOC Analysis Center’s (TRAC) Multilevel Scenario 2 (MLS2).
 This scenario provides the strategic and tactical platforms, general command structures, and operational objectives with which to work.
 Additionally, the scenario outlines the forces available.
 Exploration of the activity surrounding this scenario led to Major Tobias Treml’s (FRG Army) unpublished operations research thesis "Alternative approach for the development of future Ground Combat System specification" and the supporting simulation model as a basis for the model development in this paper.
-(Treml n.d.)

 There were several key reasons for the utilization of Major Treml’s completed model.
 The simulation offered a far richer environment than could be create within the given time and skill set and provided very solid technical support as modifications were made to model.
 Additionally, the Treml model already incorporated several key model elements including both the terrain type and the force disposition (reinforced mechanized company with air support).

 1. Baseline Mission Scenario

-The baseline scenario for the MANA simulation has been provided by MAJ.
-Tobias Treml, FRG Army.
+The baseline scenario for the MANA simulation has been provided by Treml.
 The scenario is generally a mechanized infantry aggressor against light infantry defenders supported by heavy mortar and heavy armor.
-The defenders are dug in and have emplaced IEDs and Minefields to slow the aggressors and allow engagement.
+The defenders are dug in and have emplaced IEDs and minefields to slow the aggressors and allow engagement.
+Here is the scenario, as described by Treml:

 Blue Force, the aggressor, is a balanced company team (1 mechanized platoon, 1 tank platoon) of a Combined Arms Battalion (CAB) which attacks along a major highway 30 km south to take Objective 1 as prerequisite for the future attack by the Battalion against Objective HAWK which is outside the model space.